Tyrn/wei/the-insider-en.typ

      The  day  that  Bemish spent talking to  sovereign  Varnazd,  his first deputy Ashinik spent at the  new site A-33.
-The place was barely developed - a tractor path wove in the middle of it but it was enough to step ten meters away to see birds  fluttering out of the grass and lizards  presenting their green back to the sun on the spotty rocks.
+The place was barely developed---a tractor path wove in the middle of it but it was enough to step ten meters away to see birds  fluttering out of the grass and lizards  presenting their green back to the sun on the spotty rocks.
 When lunch time came, the workers climbed in a jeep and drove to the  cafeteria.
 Ashinik wanted to  spend some time alone.
-He  walked up a sunlit hillock, sat on the grass and uncovered a rug his lunch was wrapped  in - two flatbread  pieces  with sheep cheese and butter.
+He  walked up a sunlit hillock, sat on the grass and uncovered a rug his lunch was wrapped  in---two flatbread  pieces  with sheep cheese and butter.

      Somebody settled down on the grass  next to him.
 Ashinik turned around.
-Near him, a man sat in a rough hay overcoat and a yellow repairman belt - it was not a repairman, however, but a man named Yadan.
+Near him, a man sat in a rough hay overcoat and a yellow repairman belt---it was not a repairman, however, but a man named Yadan.
 Yadan was the very same zealot that had  taught Ashinik and raised him to the third level.
 Yadan was not  the  head  of the  zealots,  there  was one man  above him  who was not supposed to be  called by his  name and  whom  everybody called White Elder.
-White Elder was not a nickname - it was a position.
+White Elder was not a nickname---it was a position.
 If the White Elder died, Yadan  would  become the White  Elder.
 Yadan was  the  most  uncompromising Earthmen's opponent in the sect and he was the second in its hierarchy.